-Primary Flex Funds - Provides funding of \$1,500 in a 365-day period to purchase services or items that address a need in a child or youth's service plan.
+Flex Funds: Provides funding of \$1,500 in a 365-day period to purchase services or items that address a need in a child or youth's service plan.
 These items should otherwise not be provided through Medicaid.
 Funds must be used to purchase services or items that will:

-- Reduce the need for other Medicaid services, - Keep young people and their families safe in their homes, or - Help a child or youth be better integrated into the community. - Flex Funds: provides services, equipment, or supplies not otherwise provided through the Medicaid state plan benefit or the OhioRISE program that address a youth's identified need as documented in the child and family-centered care plan.
-These are intended to enhance and supplement the array of services available to a youth enrolled on the OhioRISE program.
+- o Reduce the need for other Medicaid services, - Keep young people and their families safe in their homes, or - Help a child or youth be better integrated into the community.